ireaneus/LivingWaters-dropdown-ready/src/content/devotions/Repentance.md

 The writer of Hebrews also warns of the danger of hardened hearts, as exemplified by Esau, who *"found no place for repentance, though he sought for it with tears."* **(Hebrews 12:17)**.
 This illustrates the seriousness of sin and the urgency of turning to God while He extends His grace.
 True repentance is characterized by a godly sorrow that leads to life, not mere regret or worldly sorrow that leads to death. *"For the sorrow that is according to the will of God produces a repentance without regret, leading to salvation."* **(2 Corinthians 7:10)**.

 Thus, repentance is a necessary and ongoing aspect of the Christian life, a continual turning from sin and drawing near to God through Jesus Christ.
-It is through His redemptive work that we are given the power to repent, and it is in His grace that we find forgiveness and restoration.
+It is through His redemptive work that we are given the power to repent, and it is in His grace that we find forgiveness of sins

----

-This statement emphasizes that repentance is a divinely enabled response to the recognition of sin, rooted in God’s kindness and grace.
-Let me know if any adjustments or additional scripture references are needed!